filecoin-project/filecoin-docs/docs/install/lotus/troubleshooting.md

 ---
 title: Troubleshooting Lotus installation
-description: If you're having issues install Lotus on your system, try running through some of these troubleshooting steps.
+description: If you're having issues installing Lotus on your system, try running through some of these troubleshooting steps.
 ---

 # Troubleshooting

 If you're having trouble installing Lotus, try running through some of these troubleshooting steps.
-If you're still having trouble, feel free to reach out to the team on the `#fil-help` channel in the Filecoin Slack.
+If you're still having trouble, feel free to reach out on the `#fil-help` channel in the Filecoin Slack.

 ## Update your system